prakashsanjay/Deploying-a-Django-application-to-Elastic-Beanstalk/README.md

 eb open

-If you do see your application running, then congratulations, you've deployed your first Django application with Elastic Beanstalk!
+If you see your app working, well done, you've deployed your first Django app with Elastic Beanstalk!

 ![Screenshot from 2022-08-06 23-54-17](https://user-images.githubusercontent.com/23288656/183276990-6f8eb85e-5c97-4a30-a56d-3dd4f0d935a0.png)

-## Now Switch over to AWS console and open AWS Elastic Beanstock Service you can see app's Environment , Health , URL etc
+## Now proceed to AWS console & open Amazon Elastic Beanstock Service you can see app's Environment , Health , URL etc

 ![new](https://user-images.githubusercontent.com/23288656/183279236-7c97f437-20b9-4cff-afda-17cd03744842.PNG)